martinosorb/machine-learning-novice/_episodes/05-dimensionality-reduction.md

 of the dataset to capture the variation in features of the data set.
 It can be a helpful pre-processing step before doing other operations on the data, such as classification, regression or visualization.

-## Dimensionality reduction with Scikit-kearn
+## Dimensionality Reduction with Scikit-kearn

-The script below compares PCA, t-SNE and UMAP for the MNIST digits dataset.
+The script below compares PCA, t-SNE, UMAP and HOSVD for the MNIST digits dataset.

 First setup our environment and load the MNIST digits dataset which will be used as our initial example.
 ~~~